mahedee/my-learning-playground/linux/Linux-command.md

     - Example: `curl -A "Mozilla/5.0" https://www.example.com` - set the user-agent header when downloading the contents of the URL 'https://www.example.com'
     - Example: `curl -H "Accept: application/json" https://www.example.com` - set a custom header when downloading the contents of the URL 'https://www.example.com'
     - Example: `curl -I https://www.example.com` - display the headers of the URL

+# tnsping
+- Command: `tnsping [TNS_ALIAS]`
+- Description: Tests the connection to an Oracle database service.
+- Example: `tnsping ORCL` - test the connection to the Oracle database service with the TNS alias 'ORCL'

 ## References
 - [How to install htop on CentOS Linux 8](https://www.cyberciti.biz/faq/how-to-install-htop-on-centos-linux-8/) - htop is nothing but an interactive process viewer for CentOS Linux 8 system